phalcon/documentation/docs/tutorial-basic.md

 }
 ```

-!!! info "NOTE"

-    We assign the results of the `find` to a magic property on the `view` object.
+> **NOTE**: We assign the results of the `find` to a magic property on the `view` object.
 This sets this variable with the assigned data and makes it available in our view
+{: .alert .alert-info }

 In our view file `views/index/index.phtml` we can use the `$users` variable as follows: